 - 1 (15 oz.) can red kidney beans , drained and rinsed

-Serve warm, with your favorite toppings.
-Sliced avocado, chopped green onions, and shredded cheese (if you're not vegan) are popular options with my family.
+- Serve warm with fresh lime slices, avocado, and fresh cilantro.
 Leftovers can be stored in an airtight container in the fridge for up to 5 days.